 We’ve listed the shilajit “heavy metals” (not all of them are actually considered heavy metals).
 The numbers are taken from the article concerning HealthForce’s product.
 We’ve also added for our products the cadmium and mercury levels since these are two of the often other looked at heavy metals.

-You’ll note that both our powder and resin come in with less lead, but with mostly with higher amounts elsewhere.
+You’ll note that both our powder and resin come in with less lead, but with mostly higher amounts of everything else.

 In the article, Mike Adams makes mention of the “over 600 ppb of arsenic, another toxic heavy metal,” yet his testing website offers the highest grade of A+++ for anything under .62 ppm, which translates to 620 ppb.
 Therefore this statement does not appear to be in alignment.